A little size history

 to explain here!]
 Oldfux has developed their own numbering system, using

-a proscenium (C), or a backdrop, wings or sets (D), and there are a few
+a proscenium or curtain (C), or scenery like a backdrop, wings or set pieces (D), and there are a few

 Alfred Jacobsen "A" size sheets (also prefaced with an A).
 All of

 the figure sheets (Bs) and backdrops, wings and set sheets (Ds) are printed